paulcarroll/tabs/_pages/van-morrison/brown-eyed-girl.md

      G         C        G               D
-Whatever happened, to Tuesday and so slow,
+Whatever happened, to Tuesday and so slow
      G                  C               G           D Going down to the old mine with a, transistor radio.
      G                C                 G                  D